kobewinona/russian-travel/README.md

 ## about this project

-This project was a great opportunity for me to delve into the world of adaptive, flexible, and responsive design.
+This project was a great opportunity for me to delve into the world of `adaptive`, `flexible`, and `responsive` design.
 I learned a lot about media queries and how they can be used to build a website that looks great on any device.

 Through this project, I was able to gain a deeper understanding of these design principles and how they can be used to create a website that is both visually appealing and user-friendly.
 The website I created is all about the beauty of travelling in Russia, featuring stunning photos and informative articles about some of the most interesting places to visit.
 I hope that visitors to the site will find it both engaging and informative, and that it will inspire them to explore all that Russia has to offer.